 TOTAL: $425-880 (Few shelters or rescue groups would ask this much for an adoption fee.)

 Free pets usually come with no medical care, so while you may initially save on an adoption fee, the medical costs will add up quickly.
-Purchased pets are also often not spayed or neutered and may not have a full set of vaccinations, adding to the expense.
+Pets acquired from other methods may not be spayed or neutered and may not have a full set of vaccinations, adding to the expense.